Invoice Data Capture:

 What is Invoice Data Capture?

-Invoice data capture is the process of extracting critical information from invoices, converting it from paper or electronic formats into structured data that can be used in various financial and accounting systems.
-This invoice automation process involves identifying, reading, and digitizing key fields such as invoice number, date, vendor details, line items, amounts, and payment terms.
+Invoice Data Capture is the process of extracting critical information from invoices and converting it into structured data that can be used in accounting, ERP, and AP systems.
+As part of a modern invoice automation process, IDC identifies and digitizes fields such as invoice number, date, vendor details, line items, taxes, totals, and payment terms - then makes that data available for routing, approvals, posting, and reporting.

 How Invoice Data Capture Works